lemon-gith/bt_compress/README.md

 ## What and why is this?
 This project was born of frustration (storytime):\
-in my first year at uni, our 2nd piece of coursework was to write a program that generated a Perfect Binary Tree that would store a list of binary strings (all the same length).
+in my first year at uni, our 2nd piece of coursework was to write a program that generated a [Perfect Binary Tree](https://www.geeksforgeeks.org/perfect-binary-tree/) that would store a list of binary strings (all the same length).
 The 3rd piece of coursework then asked us to improve on that and to try to make the final tree take up as little space as possible.
-The easy answer was to just construct the necessary branches and then do a bit of pruning, however, that rarely produces an optimal structure that takes up the minimum amount of space, so I scribbled some ideas down and with inspiration from a friend was able to come up with an algorithmic solution that would first simplify the incoming values, then keep them arranged optimally while building the tree.
+The easy answer was to just construct the necessary branches and then do a bit of pruning; however, that rarely produces an optimal structure that takes up the minimum amount of space, so I scribbled some ideas down and with inspiration from a friend was able to come up with an algorithmic solution that would first reduce the incoming values, then keep them arranged optimally while building the tree.

 As a note, this is more a display of something that I've done, than a genuine solution that I expect to see people flocking to use :p